 List of Panels:

-Scroll down for new imagery in service, painted on Veteran’s Day this year.(individual panel pages coming as soon as I finish these panels – panel 24 service coming before Thanksgiving)
+Scroll down or click for new imagery in service, painted on Veteran’s Day, 2020.
+Individual panel pages will be coming as I finish painting them this summer.

 - panel 24 service